Workstation

 Here is the solution to making them work together….

-BIOS under Advanced BIOS Settings – Change On Board VGA to ‘Enable if No Ext PEG’
+In the system board BIOS, under Advanced BIOS Settings – Change On Board VGA to ‘Enable if No Ext PEG’

 This simple setting disabled the on board HDMI Video and resolved the conflicts with the products not working together.